-When somebody reports a concern to Care Direct that an adult is at risk of abuse or neglect it is recorded as a Safeguarding Adults Concern.
+When somebody reports a concern that an adult is at risk of abuse or neglect it is recorded as a safeguarding adults concern.

 If the adult is at risk of immediate or serious harm, action will be taken straight away to make sure they are safe.

 The following guidance will help you decide if someone is at risk of immediate or serious harm: